wblacoe/jekyll-now/_posts/2019-07-02-Who-in-the-news-can-you-trust.md

 </tr>
 </table>

 The cable news shows were a source of information, but they could not hold my attention for very long.
 Maybe I was so used to being entertained when watching videos that I lacked the patience when it came to more serious topics.
-But I soon discovered that the two are not mutually exclusive: There are many comedians and entertainers out there who inform their audience about important matters in playful ways and light interviews.
+But I soon discovered that the two are not mutually exclusive: There are many comedians and entertainers out there who inform their audience about important matters in humorous ways and light-hearted interviews.
 Among those that I watched were

 <ul>
 <li>Stephen Colbert, <a href="https://www.youtube.com/channel/UCMtFAi84ehTSYSE9XoHefig">the late show with Stephen Colbert</a></li>